 - Canary safely.
 Release to a small, representative group with automatic rollback if drift exceeds bounds.

 - Audit before general.
-Independent audit of evals, logs, and guardrails; publish attested report.
+Conduct independent audit of evals, logs, and guardrails; publish attested report.

 - Generalize & monitor.
 Enable for all; watch drift monitors; keep pause wired.

-- Post‑incident learning.
-Blameless reviews; fixes become tests.
+- Post-incident learning.
+Maintain blameless reviews; fixes become tests.

 - Bridge score functions.
 PCA/embedding-based overlap metrics.